RouninMedia/Pretty-Print-XML-via-PHP-and-JavaScript/README.md

-# Pretty-Print XML via PHP and JavaScript
+# Pretty-Print XML (and HTML) via PHP and JavaScript
 When writing **PHP** and **JavaScript**, there are many contexts in which it may be desirable to pretty-print data output.

 **JSON** pretty-print methods are well-known.